 The term ‘bootcamp’ has become prominent in the fitness industry recently.
-It is a poorly defined buzz-word that has been interpreted differently by various organisations and fitness professionals.
-The term is often used to describe a retreat or residential venue whereby subscribers pay in the region of £1,000 (although the amount varies significantly from one to the next) usually for one week’s exercise, nutrition and lifestyle programme.
+It is a poorly defined buzzword that has been interpreted differently by various organizations and fitness professionals.
+The term is often used to describe a retreat or residential venue whereby subscribers pay in the region of £1,000 (although the amount varies significantly from one to the next) usually for one week’s exercise, nutrition and lifestyle program.
 Many are aimed at the weight loss market and some include ‘pampering’.

 A different product has developed under the ‘bootcamp’ banner whereby groups of 2 or 3 people, and sometimes up to 50 or more, train outside, usually in a circuit format and incorporate team drills, lifts, carries and throws as well as obstacles and various other exercises.

 Before deciding what to call your sessions, think about the target market – the word ‘bootcamp’ will be just what makes some people tick, but be careful not to scare others off!

 Expect to be paid £15-£30 per one-hour class if you deliver circuit training (or ‘bootcamp’) sessions at a leisure centre or health club.